peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 <b>Parameters:</b>

  * <i>suffix</i>: A text string identifying a structured syntax suffix without the starting "+".
 Examples include "xml" and "json".
 The suffix is compared to the end of the media type's subtype using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to basic lower-case letters.).
+(Two strings are equal in such a comparison, if they match after converting the basic uppercase letters A to Z (U+0041 to U+005A) in both strings to basic lowercase letters.).

 <b>Return Value:</b>